arman-shahhoseini/IRNFT-React-Website/README.md

    npm start
    ```

+5. **Configure Environment**: (if necessary, add details about .env files or configurations).

 ## 🛠️ Technologies Used

 - **React**: For building a dynamic and interactive user interface.
-- **React Router**: For efficient routing and navigation throughout the application.
+- **React Router**: For efficient routing and navigation.
-- **Font Awesome**: For sleek and visually appealing icons.
+- **Font Awesome**: For sleek icons.

+## 🤝 Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request.

 ## 📞 Created By